-That means an open discussion on politics and principles, assisting the grassroots of the labour movement to develop our own policies and programme for a Labour government and for transforming society, building on and critically engaging with policies proposed by the leader’s office, the unions, the constituencies, and other parts of the movement.
+That means an open discussion on politics and principles; assisting the grassroots of the labour movement to develop our own policies for a Labour government to transform society; building on and critically engaging with policies proposed by the leader’s office, the unions, constituency parties and other parts of the movement.

 It means democratising the Labour Party, preventing further coup attempts against the leadership, and preventing further unjust purges, suspensions, and expulsions.
 It means facilitating debate on Momentum’s purpose and future.

 The Clarion is a space for and a contribution to those debates.
-In addition to news and reports from the movement, our coverage will particularly focus on:
+In addition to news and reports from the labour movement, our coverage will focus on:

 - Debate and discussion on class and class struggle today, and how we go beyond ‘new politics’ and ‘progressive politics’ to revive working-class politics.

-• How we make socialism, a new society based on common ownership and need not profit, the basic, unifying goal of the left; and fight for bold socialist policies in the here and now.
+- How we make socialism’s task of building a new society based on common ownership and need not profit the basic, unifying goal of the left; how we fight for bold socialist policies in the here and now.

 - Fighting nationalism; building working-class solidarity across borders, and between workers of different backgrounds and from different communities.

-• To stand up for rational debate and against nonsense, against the culture of clickbait, conspiracy theory, and instant denunciation which has taken root in some parts of the left.
+- Standing up for rational debate and against the cultures of clickbait, conspiracy theory and instant denunciation which have unfortunately taken root among certain sections of the left.

-We welcome involvement from comrades who are in broad agreement with these points.
-We aim to complement rather than compete with existing publications on the Labour left, and to critically engage with ideas from across the left.
+We welcome involvement from comrades who are in broad agreement with these above points and aim to critically engage with ideas from across the left.